Award Winning Specialist Clinic

 Your consultant will discuss the following with you at this consultation:

-Your consultation is free, but subject to a £50 attendance deposit that can be redeemed against any treatment delivered during your visit.
+Our consultation fee is £100, this can be redeemed against any treatment if you choose to have the treatment delivered the same day, during your visit.

-You are then invited back for a free post-treatment review session 2 – 4 weeks later where a complimentary top-up is provided if you need it.
+You are then invited back for a free post-treatment review session 2 – 4 weeks.

 3 Easy Steps